EnriqueShrem/B3-RoboticsLab/README.md

 Task 3:
 - Tokens: 3D printed human figures
-- Feeders: custom platforms for holding the human figures tokens
+- Feeders: custom platforms for holding the human like tokens

 This and other materials have been used for the performing the tasks.